The-Nexus-Project/Limitless-V-Echoes/README.md

 # TNP Limitless Vanilla Echoes
-Limitless Vanilla Plus is focusing solely on vanilla plus- enhanced aspects. | Not focused on being too lightweight.
+Limitless Vanilla Echoes is focusing solely on vanilla plus- enhanced aspects. | Not focused on being too lightweight.

 Modpack is maintained and developed by Gbergz.